THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 David and Frank were off poking their heads in bilges and storage space.
 Mary Grace showed me some of her favorite touches around the boat and we talked galleys and storage.
 Then Frank gave us (but especially me) a special treat – fresh coconut water!

-Frank had to head over to Red Hook for an errand (via dinghy), so David went back to Starry Horizons to tackle a project and MG and I puttered in her galley and made a salad dressings to go with dinner that night.
+Frank had to head over to Red Hook for an errand (via dinghy), so David went back to Starry Horizons to tackle a project and MG and I puttered in her galley and made a salad dressing to go with dinner that night.

 When Frank returned, MG and I went paddleboarding!
 We took Captain with us, and paddled around the mooring field, weaving through the boats and spotting sea turtles.
 We did get in a sticky spot where the wind was blowing us really hard on the outer edge of the cove, and I was struggling to make some headway but I did it!
 Not too bad for my second paddleboarding experience.

 Next we headed for a snorkel, this time instead of heading south we went north.
 I’m so glad we did, it was the best spot of snorkeling in the whole cove!
 It reminded me of the painted walls we dived with Dalit and Noam, every inch of rock had coral on it.
 My favorite were these stunning blue tubes.
-We also saw a shoal of 17 squid (or a squad, if you prefer)!
+We also saw a shoal of 17 squids (or a squad, if you prefer)!

 After snorkeling, MG and I split ways to get ready for dinner.
 We had the LIB crew over for dinner – the last whole skip jack tenderloin.
 I couldn’t think of better people to share it with.
-MG had baked cookies but left them in LIB, so we made it a progressive meal and headed to LIB for delicious cookies and and after dinner drink of a Deep Eddy Ruby Red Martini.
+MG had baked cookies but left them in LIB, so we made it a progressive meal and headed to LIB for delicious cookies and an after dinner drink of a Deep Eddy Ruby Red Martini.

 The next morning we headed out for one last activity with Frank and Mary Grace – a snorkel.
 And it was a good one!
 We went back to the spot MG and I explored the day before and we spotted a sea turtle, lobster and a nurse shark!